MOST RECENT

 Massachusetts Drivers Permit

 The first step of the process is applying for a learners permit.
 The minimum age for obtaining a permit is 16.
 If you are of this age, you may visit one of the RMV offices and take a Massachusetts permit test.
 The learners permit test has 25 multiple choice questions and you will need to answer at least 18 questions correctly.
-If you want to see what kind of questions will be on the test, you may take some Massachusetts practice permit tests.
+If you want to see what kind of questions will be on the test, you may take a free Massachusetts practice permit test that will show you where you stand in terms of driving rules right now.
+Tired of taking the same practice test over and over again?
+No worries, here is another Massachusetts RMV practice test and the MA drivers license practice test you can take as well, both of them are free and can be taken as many times as you desire!

 Once you successfully pass the permit exam and get your learners permit, you can start practicing your driving skills.
-The learners permit must be held for at least six months before you can apply for a road skills test and get your drivers license.
+According to the current MA graduated driver's license program, the learners permit must be held for at least six months before you can take your Massachusetts drivers test and get your drivers license.
 If your permit is suspended or canceled during this time, the waiting period is restarted, so you will need to wait for another 6 months from the date of reinstatement.

 During the six months period, you must complete a Massachusetts drivers education program.
 A state approved class has 30 hours of classroom time, 12 hours of driving behind the wheel and 6 hours of in car observation.
 In addition to the drivers education class, the applicant must also complete at least 40 hours of supervised driving hours with a parent or legal guardian.
 Parents must also participate in at least two hours of the drivers education program unless they have already participated in the class within the last five years.

-While you drive on your Massachusetts drivers permit, you must observe the following restrictions:
+While you drive on your Massachusetts drivers permit, you must observe the following GDL restrictions:

 - No driving alone.
 You have to have another driver who is at least 21 years old, holds a valid drivers license and has at least one year of driving experience supervising you during the driving lessons.